biomedicalinformaticsgroup/ParallelPyMetaMap/README.md

 Q: What is the performance of ParallelPyMetaMap?

 ParallelPyMetaMap is just a Python wrapper for MetaMap where extra information is added using other sources of information.
 We do not alter the entity recognition performance.
 To learn more about the performance of MetaMap please refer to this [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2995713/.)

+## Version

+### Version 0.1.6
+-> New input formats are implemented in this version:
+  -> cadmus
+  -> path to directory

+-> All the files we are creating are now zipped to save storage space.
+There is an automatic conversion of previous results in your next run.

+-> The restart option is removed as restarting is now automatic as soon as the code is re-run.

+-> path_to_file parameter accepts now the following file formats:
+  -> .json
+  -> .p (pickle object)
+  -> .csv
+  -> .tsv
+  -> .json.zip

+-> path_to_directory is parsing the following file formats:
+  -> .txt
+  -> .txt.zip